Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.21.1/commands.md

 This command fills space in-world by sampling the noise over the `<input_range>`{:.s} in the largest x-y-z *cube* bounded by the `<from>`{:.v} and `<to>`{:.m} positions.
 The value of the noise at the sampled position will then be mapped onto a gradient of stained glass, as described below, and the block will be placed at that position.
 If the value is beyond the bounds of `<output_range>`{:.r}, then the position will be filled with air

-The gradient, from lowest to hightest, is represented as:
+The gradient, from lowest to highest, is represented as:

 - {% color F0F0F0|▮ %} White Stained Glass
 - {% color D88198|▮ %} Pink Stained Glass